-Another fat-soluble nutrient, these vitamins for joints can be obtained naturally from fish, eggs, dairy, and sunshine — or as an extract in pill form.
-Most Americans are actually in need of a little supplementation to achieve optimum levels.
-Plus, vitamin D is one factor in the process your body uses to metabolize calcium, which can strengthen joints when absorbed efficiently.
+Most Americans are in need of a little vitamin D supplementation to achieve optimum levels.
+In fact, up to 90% of people in the US are deficient!
+Plus, vitamin D is partly how your body metabolizes calcium, which can strengthen joints when absorbed efficiently.

-One randomized, placebo-controlled trial found that vitamin D supplementation in patients with lupus seemed to improve inflammation levels.
-(44)
+One placebo-controlled trial found that vitamin D supplementation in patients with lupus seemed to improve inflammation levels.

 9. Cissus Quadrangularis

-Most notably, a pilot study in healthy men who experienced joint pain from excessive exercise found their joint pain was reduced by 31 percent after taking 3,200 mg of cissus quadrangularis daily.
+Most notably, a pilot study in healthy men who experienced joint pain from excessive exercise found their joint pain was reduced by 31 percent after taking 3,200 milligrams of cissus quadrangularis daily.

 However, no placebo control group was used in this study.
-We don’t discount the results, just ask for more thorough studies to follow.
+We don’t discount the results, but we do hope for more thorough studies to follow.